circonus/product-docs/passport/agent-manager.md

 The Passport Agent Manager is the ultimate sidekick for your configuration files.
 It’s always on the lookout for new files and triggers the appropriate restart/reload functionality of the [supported agents](/passport/intro#supported-agents).
 With its simple installation and infrequent updates, you can rest assured that your configuration files are always up-to-date and running smoothly.

-And the best part?
 Once you install the agent manager on a host where your collection agents are located, you can manage everything through the intuitive Circonus UI.
-Say goodbye to the hassle of manual restarts and hello to the Passport Agent Manager!

 ![Configurations List Selected](./img/agent-manager-grid-view.png)